 Who Can Provide a Reference?

 Your new lender or service provider determines which references are acceptable.
-In some cases, you’ll need to use the same type of reference: An electric company might want a letter from your previous electricity provider.
+You might need to use the same type of reference: An electric company might want a letter from your previous electricity provider.
 However, you may be able to draw from several sources.

 - Utilities like gas, water, sewer, electricity, and trash